-In the second half of this article you will discover an opportunity to increase the amount of attention you or your company can garner online.
-First though, some background is needed to explain the problem, so that the solution makes complete sense.
+In the second half of this article, you’ll discover an opportunity to increase the amount of attention you or your company can garner online.
+First, though, some background is needed to explain the problem, so that the solution makes complete sense.

-We live in an age where it is harder than ever to get noticed online, to get attention from customers, clients, employers and peers.
-Social media in particular has created a greater opportunity to get noticed, but at the same there is a huge amount of noise that hinders the valuable messages from getting through.
+We live in an age where it’s harder than ever to get noticed online, to get attention from customers, clients, employers and peers.
+Social media, in particular, has created a more significant opportunity to get seen.
+At the same time, there’s a considerable amount of noise that hinders valuable messages from getting through.

-Whilst attention seeking for its own ends is evidence of a character flaw, there are plenty of times where getting attention is important.
+While attention seeking for its ends is evidence of a character flaw, there are plenty of times where getting attention is essential.

 For example, if you:

--Are an individual who is experienced, competent and hardworking, but happens to be in-between work contracts, you would like to be noticed while contributing online.
+-Are an experienced individual who’s competent and hardworking, but happens to be in-between work contracts, you’d like to get noticed while contributing online.
 Your valuable inputs to group discussions can be ‘crowded out’ by too many novice questions and spam posts.

 -Are an individual who genuinely wants to help others by sharing a wealth of experience and lessons learned, it can be disheartening when you get little response.
-At the same time you are faced with cat videos or unfortunate accident videos ‘going viral’ and wonder where the world is heading.
+At the same time, you get faced with cat videos or unfortunate accident videos ‘going viral’ and wonder where the world is heading.

--Represent a company who has a valuable product or service that is struggling to get traction or increased market share, it makes sense to explore every opportunity to get the message out.
-The same challenges that individuals face can be faced by companies.
+-Represent a company who has a valuable product or service that’s struggling to get traction or increased market share.
+It makes sense to explore every opportunity to get the message out.
+Companies can face the same challenges that individuals confront.

-At the same time, many blog owners and web masters complain that they get few comments on their website anymore.
-The massive growth in social media has resulted in the same number of visits to websites, but very little interaction in the comments section.
+At the same time, many blog owners and webmasters complain that they get few comments on their website anymore.
+The massive growth in social media has resulted in the same number of visits to sites, but very little interaction in the comments section.

 People prefer to join conversations on social media, rather than being the first to post after a regular article on a website.
-This is understandable, as most people don’t like to be the first to do anything in life.
-Many also fear the chance of a bad impression in case their comment is not well received.
+It’s understandable, as most people don’t like to be the first to do anything in life.
+Many also fear the chance of a wrong impression in case their comment isn’t well received.

 You can help to solve both of these problems at the same time!